wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

 This guide describes how to install the manager and API from source code.
 In addition, for distributed architectures, you will find some guidance on how to install Filebeat.

+.. note:: Many of the commands described below need to be executed with root user privileges.

 Installing Wazuh manager
 ------------------------